 That means Baltimore can't allow Eagles guard Evan Mathis to leave its team facility without a signed contract today.
 There are other guards available like Steve Hutchinson and Robert Gallery, but Mathis is the best immediate answer to losing Grubbs.

-If the Ravens can't sign Mathis, there would be a major drop-off on the interior of the offensive line.
+If the Ravens can't sign Mathis, there would be a major drop-off at the interior of the offensive line.
 Baltimore has other options, such as drafting Wisconsin center Peter Konz in the first round and playing him at guard for a season, or moving offensive tackle Jah Reid to left guard.
-But Mathis represents the best choice in terms of experience and powerful run-blocking.
+But Mathis represents the best choice in terms of experience and powerful run blocking.

-As far as Grubbs, it looks like his move to the Saints is a no-brainer.
-He signs a deal that is slightly better than the one signed last summer by the Ravens' Marshal Yanda (five years, $32.5 million with a $10 million signing bonus) and joins another Super Bowl contender.
+As far as Grubbs, it looks like a no-brainer for him to move on to the Saints.
+He signs a deal that is slightly better than the one signed last summer by the Ravens' Marshal Yanda (five years, $32.5 million with $10 million signing bonus) and joins another Super Bowl contender.
 It does make you wonder whether the Ravens, who attempted to keep Grubbs from becoming a free agent, offered him the same deal as Yanda.
 And, if the Ravens did make that offer, why didn't Grubbs take it?

-The free-agent market for guards could set up like dominoes this year.
+The free-agent guard market could set up like dominoes this year.
 The Saints lose the best free-agent guard (Carl Nicks) and signed the second-best one (Grubbs).
 The Ravens lose the second-best one and now have the third-best inside their building.